Quality Egg admits to selling tainted eggs, bribing official

 The company has agreed to pay about $6.8 million in fines, according to consent agreements filed in federal court.
 The ultimate fine will be determined by the court at a sentencing hearing to be set at a later date, according to a Justice Department spokesman.

-Attorneys for Austin “Jack” DeCoster, 79, his son Peter, 51, and the company could not immediately be reached for comment.
+Attorneys for Austin “Jack” DeCoster, 79, his son Peter, 51, and the company could not immediately be reached for.

 The DeCosters also each pleaded guilty to misdemeanor charges of introducing adulterated food into interstate commerce.
 Each of the men paid the court $100,000, to be applied toward fines.